 During an earthquake, one side of the fault moves vertically and/or horizontally with respect to the other side.
 The distance the two sides move averaged over the rupture area is what we will call average slip.
 The relationship between fault slip and the permanent offset of the seafloor after earthquake rupture is linear.
 That is, if average slip for one earthquake (EQ 1) is twice that for another earthquake (EQ 2), the seafloor offset and the initial tsunami will be different also by a factor of two.
 Owing to propagation effects, however, there is a greater than linear relationship between the amplitude of the tsunami near shore and the amount of average slip.
 Therefore, the difference in the near-shore amplitude of the tsunamis generated by EQ 1 and EQ 2, for example, will be slightly greater than a factor of two.

 The amount of slip throughout the rupture area of an earthquake has the largest influence on the size of the local tsunami.
 Is the average amount of slip related to the magnitude of the earthquake?
 Generally, slip increases with the magnitude of the earthquake.
 However, because other parameters such as the rupture area and physical properties of the rocks surrounding the rupture determine the magnitude of an earthquake, we cannot calculate the amount of slip associated with an earthquake without knowing these other parameters.
 For example, shown below is the average slip associated with many subduction zone earthquakes around the world.
-Although slip generally increases with magnitude, there is significant scatter in the data:
+Although slip generally increases with magnitude, there is significant scatter in the data.

-In the above figure, a distinction is made between tsunami earthquakes and non-tsunami earthquakes.
+In this figure, a distinction is made between tsunami earthquakes and non-tsunami earthquakes.
 The term tsunami earthquakes is used to designate those earthquakes that generate larger than expected tsunamis relative to the magnitude of the earthquake (see also online article by Dr. Kenji Satake).
 As evident above, the average slip during rupture of a tsunami earthquake appears to be larger than a non-tsunami earthquake of the same magnitude.

 The size of the local tsunami also depends on how deep the earthquake ruptured within the earth.
 Shallow rupture will result in larger offset of the seafloor and hence, a larger initial tsunami, than a deep rupture earthquake.
 An example is shown below.
 The left part of the figure shows the portion of a fault that ruptures in green.
 The local tsunami that is generated from this rupture is shown below as a synthetic marigram (wave amplitude as a function of time).
 Fault C, shown in the second set of figures, ruptures much shallower in the earth and generates a substantially larger tsunami.